 Undoubtedly, this simple 2-D approach has its limitations in capturing the 3-D dynamics of the real atmosphere, and in adverse situations high cloud patches may move over lower clouds in completely different directions, with little prospect to assign each pixel exactly to the right layer, to assign the right vector to each pixel/layer and last but not least, to merge the pixels running in two different directions into an interpretable satellite image.
-As a compromise, it was agreed after some expert discussions to concentrate on extrapolation of the features most prominently reflected in the individual channels, and in turn to discard displacement vectors stemming from other layers.
+As a compromise, it was agreed for v2016 after some expert discussions to concentrate on extrapolation of the features most prominently reflected in the individual channels, and in turn to discard displacement vectors stemming from other layers.
 Hence, IR imagery is extrapolated with high-level IR/VIS vectors (high-level means: < 400 hPa; the vectors are derived from VIS 0.6 and 0.8, HRVIS, IR 10.8 and 12.0; for GOES-N, just VIS 0.7 and IR 10.7 are available), VIS imagery with low-level IR/VIS AMVs (> 700 hPa).
-The extrapolated NWCSAF products are generally driven to a higher degree by the higher clouds, so the trajectories are the same as for IR imagery.
+The extrapolated NWCSAF products were thought to be generally driven to a higher degree by the higher clouds, so the trajectories were the same as for IR imagery.
+The subsequent evaluation [RD.6] led to different conclusions, however: in order to still enable the v2016 scheme for those users who want to continue with it, the EXIM software now offers options to define one selection of layer(s) to extrapolate VIS, CMa, CT, CMIC, and another selection to extrapolate IR, CTTH, PC, PCPh, CRR, CRRPh.
+Actually, however, the EXIM developers feel they must recommend, on the basis of the obtained statistical evaluation results, not to differentiate and to use for both groups the same set comprising all vectors of the AMV input.
+As a compromise between the two extremes, an optional "two-layer scheme" has been introduced, whereby it is possible to exploit all the AMV information, while still having a separation between high-level and low-level flow.
+Though users have any freedom in defining the layer(s), the mathematical principle (ch.
+3.1.2) behind the product generation is always the same and also has not been altered from v2016 to the new release.

 The water vapour absorption bands have different characteristics which eventually allows to avoid any thresholding, i.e. WV6.2 is extrapolated with all WV6.2 that are generated by the HrW module (and analogously for WV7.3).